 The easiest way is obviously to stay in Teluk Bahang, as you can just walk into the park!
-In Taluk Bahang we suggest you stay in the Hotel and Chalet Sportfishing.
+In Taluk Bahang, we suggest you stay in the Hotel and Chalet Sportfishing.
 Click here to see the prices during your stay.

-In our opinion, the best option is to stay in Batu Ferringhi because it’s less 5km away and the public bus 101 goes directly to the National Park entrance.
+In our opinion, the best option is to stay in Batu Ferringhi because it’s less than 5km away, and the public bus 101 goes directly to the National Park entrance.
 Or you could always hire a taxi, or maybe even a taxi boat!
-In Batu Ferringhi, you have dozens of options and between those we suggest:
+In Batu Ferringhi, you have dozens of options, and between those, we suggest:

 - Mid-range accommodation – Bayview beach resort – is a good compromise between a still excellent price and an overall better hotel.
 Click here to check prices!